genesislabs-research/PRAGMI-Architecture-/Team/Team_Sync_4-4-26.md

-# PRAGMI / Timmy — Team Sync Ai generated 4_4_26 - Amellia Mendel
+# PRAGMI / Timmy — Team Sync Ai generated 4_4_26

-## What This Document Is
+## living record of architectural decisions, their reasoning, and the state of every file in the codebase

-This is not a handoff summary.
-It is a living record of architectural decisions, their reasoning, and the state of every file in the codebase.
-It gets updated at the end of every session, surgically, not rewritten.
-The reasoning for every decision is preserved, not just the conclusion.
+every working session one is created by AI summary which {in theory} should capture the reasoning for every decision {hopefully} not just the conclusion.
 Anyone reading this document should be able to pick up without re-litigating settled ground.

 Chronology rule: when extractions contradict each other, the more recent one wins.
 When anything contradicts decisions made the newest wins.